conoro/hugo.conoroneill.com/content/post/the-kerry-way-ultra-lite-2021-beyond-words.md

 ## Kenmare
 You then have another lovely downhill into Kenmare with lots of people out and about and tons of support crews.
 Practical note - there's free public loos right in the centre just at the carpark if you need them.

 I met Catherine at the far side of the town opposite Supervalu.
 Most of the other crews were in a carpark in the centre of town, which might have been better for me for an emotional boost.
-But in reality I was fine.
+But in reality I was fine and Catherine's energy got me buzzing again.

-Whilst I was having a phenomenal day leg-wise, the same was not true of my stomach or head.
-I was really feeling the heat and every time I ate, I got pukey.
-At times I felt a little light-headed too.
-I think it was down to overdressing for cooler weather and not drinking enough fluids.

-So I stripped down the clothes, lost a bunch of crap from my pack, refilled my water/Zero/Tailwind, stuffed my face with crisps and full-fat coke, and headed off after a pretty short stop.
+I stripped down the excessive clothes, lost a bunch of crap from my pack, refilled my water/Zero/Tailwind, stuffed my face with crisps and full-fat coke, and headed off after a pretty short stop.
 I braced myself for the next three miles.

 ## Bastard Hill
 I don't know about anyone else, but those 3 miles out of Kenmare and into the old Kenmare Road are the toughest of the lot.
 That damned hill out of the town is hard to drive up, let alone walk/jog.
 And when you finally do all the ups and downs, then you have the Old Kenmare Road trail itself which is also incredibly steep at the start.